foggy-llc/scryd3/README.md

 ScryD3 is forked from [id3v2](https://github.com/Cheezmeister/elixir-id3v2).
 ScryD3 is a continuation of the work from that package.

 The package source does not contain a license, but the [hex package](https://hex.pm/packages/id3v2) is explicitly licensed under ZLIB.
 See our inclusion of the [zlib license](ZLIB_LICENSE).

+## License

+ScryD3 is [licensed](LICENSE) AGPL-3.0.
+In addition to the terms of the included license, all modifications of this software must maintain the author's copyright claims included herein.
+Additionally, modifications must take steps to state clearly that they are modifications.